cmwshang/crunchy-docdynamo/README.md

 /docdynamo/bin/docdynamo --doc-path=/crunchy-docdynamo/doc
 ```

 To generate a specific formate, use the --out option.
-For example, the following will build the PDF file:
+For example, the following will build a markdown file:

 ```
-/docdynamo/bin/docdynamo --doc-path=/crunchy-docdynamo/doc --out=pdf
+/docdynamo/bin/docdynamo --doc-path=/crunchy-docdynamo/doc --out=markdown
 ```

 All output will be written to the doc/output directory.